aimat-lab/gcnn_keras/README.md

 dataset.save()  # opposite is load().
 ```

-The subclasses `QMDataset`, `ForceDataset`, `MoleculeNetDataset`, `CrystalDataset`, `VisualGraphDataset` and `GraphTUDataset` further have functions required for the specific dataset type to convert and process files such as '.txt', '.sdf', '.xyz' etc.
+The subclasses `QMDataset`, `ForceDataset`, `MoleculeNetDataset`, `CrystalDataset` and `GraphTUDataset` further have functions required for the specific dataset type to convert and process files such as '.txt', '.sdf', '.xyz' etc.
 Most subclasses implement `prepare_data()` and `read_in_memory()` with dataset dependent arguments.
 An example for `MoleculeNetDataset` is shown below.
 For more details find tutorials in [notebooks](notebooks).